The best sales to shop today: Dyson, Crane & Canopy, Roomba and more | CNN Underscored

 Friends & Family sale

-Upgrade your home now with luxurious bedding, sheets, loungewear and home décor from Crane & Canopy.
+Upgrade your home now with luxurious bedding, sheets, loungewear and home decor from Crane & Canopy.
 The site is offering 15% off orders over $200 with code FRIEND22 now through Oct.
-2. Every night will feel like a five-star hotel experience with these linens.
+2. Every night will feel like a 5-star hotel experience with these linens.

 DJI Mini 2 Fly More Combo